Instruction for Authors

 Page proofs are considered to be the final version of the manuscript.
 The Editorial Board reserves the right to make changes like typographical or minor clerical errors if necessary in the research articles.
 No changes will be made in the manuscript at the proof stage.

-Disclaimer: Articles on IJZAB have been previewed and authenticated by the Authors before sending the publication for print.
+Disclaimer: Articles on IJZAB have been reviewed and authenticated by the Authors before sending the publication for print.
 The journal Editor-in-Chief and the editorial board are not entitled or liable to either justify or responsible for inaccurate and misleading data if any.
-The authors are sole responsible for the contents appeared in their published manuscripts.
+The authors are solely responsible for the contents appeared in their published manuscripts.

 Authors will have free electronic access to the full text (PDF) of the article.
 Authors can freely download the PDF file from which they can print unlimited copies of their articles.